-They work to keep fees to a minimum by not offering human advisory service like Personal Capital does or like Betterment does with their Premium service.
+They work to keep fees to a minimum by not offering human advisory service like Empower does or like Betterment does with their Premium service.
 Wealthfront currently charges a 0.25% advisory fee to invest with them and you need a $500 initial minimum investment to get started.

-Personal Capital was founded in 2009 and is different than Wealthfront and Betterment in the wealth management space.
-Rather than being a robo-advisor, Personal Capital focuses on combining technology with live registered financial advisors to help you manage your investments.
+Empower was founded in 2009 and is different than Wealthfront and Betterment in the wealth management space.
+Rather than being a robo-advisor, Empower focuses on combining technology with live registered financial advisors to help you manage your investments.

 The technology deals with the technical aspects like rebalancing, tax optimization, smart weighting strategy, and dynamic portfolio allocation.
 The financial advisors focus on helping you plan and advising you along your investment journey.

 Due to the financial advisor interaction, Empower requires you have at least $100,000 to invest to get started with them.
 They charge a 0.89% advisory fee for balances up to $1,000,000, with a declining fee structure that bottoms out at 0.49% above $10,000,000.
 It’s important to note that these fees are higher than Betterment and Wealthfront.

 You can learn more about Empower by reading Money Under 30’s in-depth review or visiting Empower’s website.

 Comparing investment performance between different wealth management companies isn’t possible on an apples-to-apples basis.
 Each company has a wide variety of portfolios you can invest in that have varying returns.

 Even if you managed to find similar portfolios, they may invest in dissimilar underlying investments or may have different management features that could skew the results.

 To make matters more complicated, the timeframes companies give for historical performance may not match up and historical results do not predict future performance.